jmarcos3/PollsApp-backend/README.md

-# 📊 Polls App — Polling System
+# 📊 Polls App — Polling System Backend

 A complete polling system with creation, listing, voting and authentication.
 Built with **NestJS** on the backend and **Drizzle ORM** for **MySQL** database management.
 The project includes a React frontend integration, modular architecture, JWT authentication, and Docker containers to simplify setup and deployment.